dronelektron/sm-spawn-point-manager/README.md

 # Spawn point manager

-Allows you to perform various actions with spawn points:
+Allows you to perform various actions with spawn points

-* Randomize spawn points

-> [!CAUTION]
-> This plugin can crash your server or greatly affect performance

 ### Supported Games